rebwang/LCS/README.md

 We use the [MovieLens ml-latest-small](https://grouplens.org/datasets/movielens/) dataset, which contains 100,836 ratings across 9,742 movies from 610 users.

-- All ratings are used to construct viewing sequences (no rating threshold applied)
+- Only ratings ≥ 4.0 are used to construct viewing sequences (positive-feedback filter)
 - Sequences are sorted chronologically using timestamps
 - Users with fewer than 10 rated movies are excluded
 - Sequences are truncated to the most recent 50 items per user
-- Top 150 most active users are selected for evaluation
+- Top 100 most active users are selected for evaluation
 - The last item in each sequence is held out for evaluation (leave-one-out)

 ---